Chanty

 If you’re living paycheck-to-paycheck or going backward financially, the cause is usually an overabundance of debt.

-If you want to get rid of financial stress, get rid of the debt.
-Harvard suggests using the debt snowball—a method of paying your debts off from smallest to largest—because you’ll see immediate progress and be more likely to stay motivated to the very end of your debt payoff journey.
+If you want to relieve financial stress, get rid of the debt.
+Harvard suggests using the debt snowball – a method of paying your debts off from smallest to largest – because you’ll see immediate progress and be more likely to stay motivated to the end of your debt payoff journey.

 Poor self-care

-If you like to do everything for everybody and rarely say no, you might be putting yourself in a state of emotional exhaustion.
+If you like to do everything for everybody and rarely say no, you might be experiencing emotional exhaustion.

 When you say “yes” to everyone else, that likely means you’re not saying “yes” to your own needs.
 If you don’t eat well, exercise, or form relationships with others, mental exhaustion could eventually happen.